 True to our comprehensive, proactive, full-service approach, Cole International will:

-• Update your database to ensure correct application of the Free Trade Agreement
+• Update your database to ensure the correct application of the Free Trade Agreement

 • Maintain certificates to prevent duplication and minimize exposure